-This QAP is intended to ensure the selection of those developments which best meet the most pressing housing needs of low income people within the State of Montana in accordance with the guidelines and requirements established by the federal government and the requirements, considerations, factors, limitations, criteria and priorities established by the MBOH Board.
+This QAP is intended to ensure the selection of those developments which best meet the most pressing affordable housing needs of low income people within the State of Montana in accordance with the guidelines and requirements established by the federal government and the requirements, considerations, factors, limitations, criteria and priorities established by the MBOH Board.

-At its January 8, , 2018 meeting, the MBOH Board d considered and approved public notice and distribution of the proposed 2019 2020 QAP. .
-Public notice of the proposed 2019 2020 QAP and the opportunity ortunity for public comment was p oublished and distributed on , January 8, 201 8 with a public hearing on -2018 meeting, after considering comment on the proposed 24 019- 2020 QAP, the MBOH Board a approved the proposed 2019 2020 QAP for submission to a and approval by the Montana Gov vernor.
-The Governor of Montana, Steve Bullock, appl roved the plan as the final 2019 2 2020 QAP on March 15, 2018.
+At its August 87, 2018, 2018 meeting, the MBOH Board considered and approved public notice and distribution of the proposed 2020-2021 QAP.
+Public notice of the proposed 2020-2021 QAP and the opportunity for public comment was published and distributed on August 8, 2018 , 2019 with a public hearing on August 23, 2019 meeting, after considering written and oral public comment on the proposed 2020-2021 QAP, the MBOH Board approved the proposed 2020-2021 QAP for submission to and approval by the Montana Governor.
+The Governor of Montana, Steve Bullock, approved the plan as the final 2020-2021 QAP on , 2018-2019.